 The Humanity of Design explores what we lose – and what we must protect – as design becomes increasingly automated.

-We optimise for speed.
-We automate for efficiency.
-We measure engagement.
-We scale relentlessly.
+We optimise for speed, automate for efficiency.
+We measure engagement, and scale relentlessly.

 And in the process, we rarely pause long enough to ask: What does this feel like on the other side?